 Do you want to learn the secrets of Indian Cooking?

-What will you learn when you come for Indian Cooking Experience?
+Some of the favourite dishes you learn when you come for Indian Cookery Classes?

 Indian Bread: Nan, Rotis or Parathas

 We guarantee you:

 - Hands on cooking with lots of fun and flavour

 - Learn in a friendly environment where you will cook individually or in pair

 - Ability to cook the dishes you have learnt at home

 Did you know that Indian cuisine contains minimum of seven different ingredients and all the ingredients and spices are uniquely important in any single dish.
 Each spice brings its own unique flavour and these recipes have been handed down for generations and so the way a particular dish is prepared and cooked changes from household to household.
 Food is influenced by religion, culture, traditions and a history of 5000 years.